openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 Never (!) look into the laser pointer!
 It will damage your eye immediately!

+Use the Sample comb to hold a thicker piece of paper (at best black one) and always place in in the way of the laser beam, so that it cannot leave the baseplate area!

 * ATTENTION: NEVER LOOK DIRECTLY INTO THE LASER!
 EYE WILL BE DAMAGED DIRECTLY
 * NEVER SWITCH ON THE LASER WITHOUT INTENDED USE